Home

 4 Rhythm Maker

 Tony Montague wrote an article on Celso Machado for The Georgia Straight, in Vancouver, British Columbia, Canada July 15-22, 1999.
 It is reproduced at the guitarist's Web site.
 The title is: The Rhythm Maker: the instruments Celso Machado plays are the fruits - sometimes literally - of his love of music.
 Dried-tangerine-skin samba anyone?
 The reporter observes that Machado is constantly making music with whatever is at hand.
+He continues:

 But there’s another side to Celso’s musical inventiveness and versatility: He’s a highly respected multi-instrumentalist and composer, with nine solo recordings to his name - including 1997’s Juno-nominated Varal.
 Marcus Vinícius, one of Brazil’s leading critics, has hailed him as “ the most important Brazilian guitarist of the new generation.”
 And in France, where he lived for a number of years, Celso’s compositions are taught [in] the conservatories.